bcc-code/videojs-hls-live-sync/readme.md

 delays that are not present in later requests (cold functions, routing etc), and then computes the average of the next 5 results.

+In addition you will need a Firebase project with enabled RealTime Database.

 ## Usage

 An example page playing a dummy live stream is available at [./src/index.html](./src/index.html).
+You should modify that file to include your firebase config.
-You can easily run in using `npm install && make demo` and visiting http://localhost:8000/ It requires you to have `python3` installed as it is used as a dummy web server.
+Then you can easily run it using `npm install && make demo` and visiting http://localhost:8000/ It requires you to have `python3` installed as it is used as a dummy web server.

 When you open the page, the URL will be updated with a session code in the hash,